Otus-DevOps-2018-05/andreyr_infra/README.md

 - (**) deleted reddit-app-tf-2 and added instance_count variable instead
 - (**) ran ```terraform apply``` with ```instance_count = 3```
 - (**) changed output ```app_external_ip``` to print all external application IPs
 ## How to run project

 ## How to check

+# Homework 6: terraform-2
+## What has been done
+- created vpc module and imported in main.tf
+- checked invalid, correct and 0.0.0.0 addresses in vpc module
+- moved main.tf, outputs.tf, terraform.tfvars, variables.tf to stage and prod directories
+- created two buckets
+- (*) created backend.tf for storing tfstate file
+- (*) checked that terraform sees tfstate even if it's removed
+- (*) checked that lockfile doesn't allow to run two ```terraform apply```

+## How to run project

+## How to check